-I get asked all the time which kind insulation fill is best for a sleeping bag for someone coming to Alaska.
+I get asked all the time which kind insulation fill is best for a sleeping bag for someone planing an Alaska backpacking trip.
 Like almost all these kinds of questions (such as what size backpack you need), the answer is pretty subjective, and I really don’t think it matters too much.
 What matters is that you make the decision that best fits your particular set of circumstances.
 That said, here are a few notes that may help you in your decision-making.
 I own both down and synthetic bags, and I honestly don’t find the type of fill to be the deciding factor in how I like a bag.

 * lightweight for warmth – Even the best synthetic fill can’t match down for it’s weight/warmth ratio.

 * compressable – Down bags will compress down into a smaller size package than any equivalent synthetic bag.